valzaitsev/cvm-deployer/README.md

 ### 4. General Infrastructure Hardening
 To transition the Terraform codebase from a PoC to a production-ready module, the following configurations will be updated:
-* **Secret Management for cloud artefacts downloads:** Move the GitHub Container Registry (GHCR) token and initial workload keys out of Terraform variables/cloud-init and into a pre-provisioned Azure Key Vault.
+* **Secret Management for cloud artifacts downloads:** Move the GitHub Container Registry (GHCR) token and initial workload keys out of Terraform variables/cloud-init and into a pre-provisioned Azure Key Vault.
 * **Network Security:** Remove the wildcard SSH ingress rules (`*` to port `22`) on the Network Security Groups.
 In production, access will be routed through Azure Bastion or limited to a VPN.
 * **Key Vault Policies:** Re-enable purge protection on the Key Vaults (disabled in the PoC) to protect against accidental or malicious key deletion.